 Til sidst klikkes på Afslut for at starte MuseScore.

-If you're on Windows 10, a 32-bit version of MuseScore can be installed from the Windows Store.
+If you're on Windows 10, a (rather outdated) 32-bit version of MuseScore can be installed from the Windows Store.
 Clicking here will open MuseScore's page in the Store app.
 There you will only have to click Get the app > and MuseScore will be downloaded, installed and subsequently automatically updated.

 Otherwise you can get the Windows installer from the download page of the MuseScore website.
 Click on the link to start the download (pick your choice of 64-bit or 32-bit).
 Your Internet browser will ask you to confirm that you want to download this file.
 Click Save File.